01timetravle10/01timetravle10/README.md

-- 👋 Hi, I’m AJAY SAKET (@01timetravle10).
+- 👋 Hi, I’m Ajay Saket.
-- 👀 I’m interested in ...COMPUTER SCIENCE.
+- 👀 I’m interested in COMPUTER SCIENCE
-- 🌱 I’m currently learning ...
-FSD COURSE.
+- 🌱 I’m currently learning the MERN stack developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job to kick my carrier as a developer.
-- 📫 How to reach me ...
+- 📫 To reach me

 <!---
 01timetravle10/01timetravle10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.